hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 ### Basic presentation, installation and invocation

-To create your own Redfish simulator, you need to have access in read mode to a live Redfish service.
+To create your own Redfish simulator, you need to have access in read mode to a live Redfish service (i.e. iLO 5).
 Then, using the [DMTF Redfish Mockup Creator](https://github.com/DMTF/Redfish-Mockup-Creator) deployed in a place with network connectivity to the live Redfish service, you will be able to retrieve the entire Redfish resources in "index.json" text files under a specified directory.

 The Redfish Mockup Creator is a single, simple and very easy to deploy [python 3](https://www.python.org/downloads/) script with a very small number of parameters and options that makes it easy to use.
 The associated documentation is up to date and provides several deployment methods and invocation examples in its GitHub [`README.md`](https://github.com/DMTF/Redfish-Mockup-Creator#readme) file.